 Who can access the Cancer Counselling Service?

 The Cancer Counselling Service is available to anyone who is distressed by cancer, including family and friends.
-We offer individual and couple counselling, as well as the opportunity to participate in our Living Mindfully program.
+We offer individual and couple counselling, as well as the opportunity to participate in our Living Mindfully and other group programs.

 How do I make an appointment?

-Appointments are available Monday to Friday during work hours, with limited after-hours appointments available by arrangement.
+Appointments are available Monday to Friday during business hours, with limited after-hours appointments available by arrangement.

 Some resources you may find helpful are: